“Two souls dwell, alas, in my breast’ (Faust I)

 In the second creation story, man is symbolically expressed by the two elements from which he was created, on the one hand from the material ‘lump of earth’, and on the other from the spiritual ‘breath of God’, the immaterial transcendent dimension (Genesis 2:7).
 This double face is symbolised by Cain and Abel (Gen. 4, 1-16, as also in the Koran in Sura 5, 27 ff.).

 These and many other similar references show first of all the structure of the two parts of our soul life; some also mention the moral value.
 Although every person is somehow aware of these opposing components of their inner life, they do not usually have conscious control over their functions.
-Rather, most people automatically react to ‘ seeking only their own good’, as indicated by the 500,000 hit-and-runs per year.
+Rather, most people automatically react to seeking only their own good’, which – to give just one example – is indicated by 500,000 hit-and-runs per year.

 “Two souls dwell, alas! in my breast: